President’s Office

 Vice President for Student Affairs/Dean of Students

 Dawn Ellinwood joined the Saint Michael’s community in July of 2012 as Vice President for Student Affairs.
 Dawn came to Saint Michael’s after serving as Dean of Students at Hampshire College in Amherst, Massachusetts.
-Dawn has worked at a variety of institutions higher education in the area Student Affairs over the past 30 years.
-In her six years at the College, Dawn has demonstrated great insight into student needs, which she has addressed with endless enthusiasm and rare energy.
+Dawn has worked at a variety of higher education institutions in Student Affairs over the past 37 years.
+In her 12 years at the College, Dawn has demonstrated great insight into student needs, which she has addressed with endless enthusiasm and rare energy.

-Dawn earned a Bachelor of Science degree, cum laude, from Northeastern University in 1987; a Master of Public Administration degree from Northeastern in 1989; a Master of Education degree from Northeastern, earned the Dedicated Advocate Award, in 1992; and a Doctor of Education degree from the University of Massachusetts Amherst in campus curriculum/educational leadership in 2003.
+Dawn earned a Bachelor of Science degree, cum laude, from Northeastern University in 1987; a Master of Public Administration degree from Northeastern in 1989; a Master of Education degree from Northeastern in 1989; and a Doctor of Education degree from the University Massachusetts Amherst in Campus Curriculum/Educational Leadership in 2003.

 Mr. Robert S. Robinson ‘91